 A more common alternative: Ancho powder/ ancho paste

-The ancho pepper (the dried form of the poblano) will likely be easier to find than the pasilla.
-Both ancho powder and ancho paste are growing more common on store shelves.
+The ancho pepper (the dried form of the poblano) will probably be easier to find than the pasilla.
+Both ancho powder and ancho paste are more common on store shelves.
 Its heat (1,000 to 1,500 SHU) is spot on to the aji panca, but the flavor is slightly different.
 The ancho is smoky and sweet with a touch of coffee bean taste that adds an earthy twist.
 Still, with its greater availability, leaning on the ancho is often your best option.

 A step up: Chipotle powder

 Now, this isn’t a perfect substitution taste-wise.
-Chipotle is smoky and earthy, not sweet at all.
+Chipotle is smoky and earthy, not really sweet at all.
 But if you want more heat than aji panca, chipotle is an excellent step up the pepper scale.
 It’s a dried and smoked jalapeño pepper with a very eatable low-medium heat (2,500 to 8,000 SHU).
 Chipotle powder is widely available online and in supermarkets, so it is the easiest to get in a pinch.

 Must-read related posts